ninewise/dissertation/introduction/chapter.md

 ## Structure of this dissertation

-Chapter \ref{chapter:umgap} describes the pipeline as a whole.
+Chapter \ref{chapter:umgap} describes UMGAP as a whole.
 It starts out by describing more context and the general structure of the pipeline (\ref{section:umgap:intro}).
 After this, section
 \ref{section:umgap:methods} provides details on each step in the pipeline, with variants on each step grouped together.
 The results of the pipeline are evaluated in section \ref{section:umgap:results},